vlsi-lab/TRNG/README.md

 The main branch contains the theoretical Python model: it generates a text file with the delays (in ps) to associate to each inverter of the noise source.
 This file is read in the testbench.

 The other two important branches are:
-* x_heep_trng : contains only the TRNG source codes.
+* **x_heep_trng** : contains only the TRNG source codes.
-* x_heep_trng_keccak : contains the files for the TRNG with the KECCAK conditiong.
+* **x_heep_trng_keccak** : contains the files for the TRNG with the KECCAK conditiong.

+Both branches are internally organized as follows:
+    .
+    ├── regs_gen
+    ├── src
+    │   ├── basic_gates
+    │   ├── regs
+    │   └── wrapper
+    ├── sw
+    ├── tb
+    |  └── model_files
+    └── vlsi_polito_xxx.core

+* **regs_gen** : contains the .hjson files to be used by RegTool (not needed if components are used stand-alone).
+* **src** : this folder contains the HDL files in SystemVerilog.
+A brief overview on its internal folders:
+        * basic_gates: folder with the most basic gates and blocks.
+        * regs contains the registers obtained (not needed if components are used stand-alone).
+        * wrapper: contains the .sv file wrapping the TRNG/TRNG+KECCAK and the register interface (not needed if components are used stand-alone).
+* **sw**: provides the C drivers (not needed if components are used stand-alone).
+* **tb**: contains the testbench for X-HEEP.
+If the components are not integrated in X-HEEP, a new testbench can be created.
+The important thing is to read and assign           the delays to the inverters.
+The file containing this information is contained in model_files.
+* **vlsi_polito_xxx.core**: the core file to be used for FuseSOC (not needed if components are used stand-alone).

 ## Getting started
 Get the repository: